Ramanuj/portfolio-assigner/README.md

 customers can be uploaded using either the file upload or through a rest service

-//using form to load the customers http://localhost:8080/file/form http://localhost:8080/file/upload
+using form to load the customers http://localhost:8080/file/form http://localhost:8080/file/upload